Relative Error Streaming Quantiles: Introduction

-The best known algorithms achieving multiplicative error guarantees are as follows.
+The study of the relative-error (rank) guarantee was initiated by Gupta and Zane~\cite{Gupta:2003:CIL:644108.644150}, and the best known algorithms achieving this guarantee are as follows.
 Zhang et al. \cite{zhang2006space} give a randomized algorithm storing $O(\eps^{-2}\cdot \log( \eps^2 n))$ universe items.
 This is essentially a $\eps^{-1}$ factor away from the aforementioned lower bound.
-There is also an algorithm of Cormode et al. \cite{cormode2006space} that stores $O( \eps^{-1} \cdot \log(\eps n) \cdot \log |\mathcal{U}|)$ items.
-However, this algorithm builds a binary tree over the data universe $\mathcal{U}$ \emph{a priori} and is inapplicable when $\mathcal{U}$ is huge or even unbounded, e.g., if $\mathcal{U}$ consists of all strings of arbitrary length.
+There is also a deterministic algorithm of Cormode et al. \cite{cormode2006space} that stores $O( \eps^{-1} \cdot \log(\eps n) \cdot \log |\mathcal{U}|)$ items.
+However, this algorithm requires prior knowledge of the data universe $\mathcal{U}$ (since it builds a binary tree over $\mathcal{U}$), and is inapplicable when $\mathcal{U}$ is huge or even unbounded (e.g., if the data can take arbitrary real values).
 Finally, Zhang and Wang \cite{zhangwang} designed a deterministic algorithm requiring $O(\eps^{-1}\cdot \log^3(\eps n))$ space.
-Very recent work of Cormode and Vesel{\'y} \cite{cormode2019tight} proves an $\Omega(\eps^{-1}\cdot \log^2(\eps n))$ lower bound for the number of items stored by deterministic comparison-based algorithms, which is within a $\log(\eps n)$ factor of Zhang and Wang's upper bound.
+Recent work of Cormode and Vesel{\'y} \cite{cormode2019tight} proves an $\Omega(\eps^{-1}\cdot \log^2(\eps n))$ lower bound for deterministic comparison-based algorithms, which is within a $\log(\eps n)$ factor of Zhang and Wang's upper bound.

 Despite both the practical and theoretical importance of multiplicative error (which is arguably an even more natural goal than additive error), there has been no progress on upper bounds, i.e., no new algorithms, since 2007.